 The Police Union Pattern:

 In 2022, the LA Police Protective League funneled corporate landlord money through an independent expenditure committee to support Park.
-Douglas Emmett Inc., one of the largest commercial landlords in LA who mass evicted 600 families, contributed approximately $566,000 through the LAPPL’s independent expenditure fund—coinciding with their fight to avoid installing fire sprinklers at Barrington Plaza, which led to one of the largest mass evictions in LA history.
+Douglas Emmett Inc., one of the largest commercial landlords in LA, contributed approximately $566,000 through the LAPPL’s independent expenditure fund—coinciding with their fight to avoid installing fire sprinklers at Barrington Plaza, which led to one of the largest mass evictions in LA history.

 The Conservative Firefighter Union Money